Vyral/base-template/_posts/2018-11-15-5-common-mistakes-that-could-sink-your-chance-of-selling-success.md

 **4. Not ordering a pre-listing inspection.** Ordering an inspection before your home hits the market will allow you to identify and resolve issues ahead of time.
 Also, having a home inspection report ready for buyers to review can really expedite the deal.
 And if you’re selling a condo, order your status certificate in advance to elicit a similar effect.

-**5. Being present for showings.** Buyers may not be comfortable to express their honest opinions if they know you’re listening in.
+**5. Being present for showings.** Buyers may not be comfortable expressing their honest opinions if they know you’re listening in.
 When it comes time for a showing, it’s best for sellers to be gone altogether.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.